Elias Abu Shabaki: Ghalwaa

 Abu Shabaka's narrative poem Ghalwaa was written between the years 1926 and 1932 but wasn't published until 1945 by Sader Press, two years before the poet's death.
-The poem was inspired by Elias' love interest and muse Olga; the poem's title is an anagram of Olga's name in Arabic (أولغا=غلواء).
-It was viewed ever since its publication as an influential and progressive work which revolutionized Arabic literature and as a prime example of Arabic romanticism.
-The generally acclaimed masterpiece owed its success to its sheer artistic merit, impressive length and the juxtaposition of extreme emotional and moral situations such as passion and sin.
+The poem was inspired by Elias' love interest and muse, Olga; the poem's title is an anagram of Olga's name in Arabic (أولغا=غلواء).
+It was viewed ever since its publication as an influential and progressive work that revolutionized Arabic literature and as a prime example of Arabic romanticism.
+The generally acclaimed masterpiece owed its success to its sheer artistic merit, impressive length, and the juxtaposition of extreme emotional and moral situations such as passion and sin.
 Although Mahjarite writers had produced similar long poems, they seldom engaged in poems with such clear narrative plot.

 Afa'i al-Firdaws

 Afa'i al-Firdaws (Serpents of Paradise) is a collection of 13 poems written between 1928 and 1938 and published in 1938 by the now-defunct Dar al-Makshouf publishing press.
 The book is highly regarded as a masterpiece of Lebanese poetry; it draws inspiration from love and eroticism in a clear connection to the influences of French romantic works such as Charles Baudelaire's Les fleurs du mal.
 In Serpents of Paradise, Elias' candid and puritanical morality gives way to a sense of sin and spiritual deprivation as he comes to terms with the effects of the love affair that he had while he was betrothed to Olga.
-The Diwan is characterized by constant antithesis between love and deceit, life and death.
+The Diwan is characterized by constant antithesis between love and deceit life and death.

 Al-Alhan

-Al-Alhan (The melodies) is an anthology encompassing 16 poems.
-Al-Alhan was published in 1941 by Dar al-Makshouf, it was described as a unique work in the history of Arabic literature; each of the poems deal with a different aspect of rustic country life, where images of Lebanese folklore and colloquialism abound.
+Al-Alhan (The Melodies) is an anthology encompassing 16 poems.
+Al-Alhan was published in 1941 by Dar al-Makshouf.
+It was described as a unique work in the history of Arabic literature; each of the poems deals with a different aspect of rustic life, where images of Lebanese folklore and colloquialism abound.
 In the book, Abu Shabaki identifies himself with the peasant, praises the simplicity of traditional ways, and furthers himself from the spurious gifts of technology and displays of false riches.
 Eliyah Hawi, a contemporary literary figure, saw Abu Shabaki's poem as calling to a form of new paganism where Abu Shabaki "worships the blessing and fertility of the Earth womb."
-Through al-Alhan, Abu Shabaki paved the way for a new trend among his contemporary Muslim poets which manifested in a return to Islamic Sufism or to pre-Islamic natural atheism such in the case of Adunis.
+Through al-Alhan, Abu Shabaki paved the way for a new trend among his contemporary Muslim poets, which manifested in a return to Islamic Sufism or to pre-Islamic natural atheism, such as in the case of Adunis.